oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/13-migrate-using-ftex/migrate-using-ftex.md

     -- Be sure to hit RETURN
     ```

-7. Switch to the *PURPLE* PDB and gather dictionary statistics.
+7. Switch to *MAROON* and gather dictionary statistics.
 Oracle recommends gathering dictionary statistics immediately after an import.

     ```
     <copy>